DSpace/RestContract/vocabularies.md

 # Controlled Vocabularies Endpoints

 [Back to the list of all defined endpoints](endpoints.md)

-All the endpoints here are accessible by anonoymous users.
+All the endpoints here are accessible by anonymous users.

 ## Main Endpoint

 **/api/submission/vocabularies**

 Provide access to the configured controlled vocabularies.
 It returns the list of existent controlled vocabularies.

 Example:

 ```json
 {
   "_embedded": {